samee99/samee99.github.io/blog/blogs/dl.md

 Why the fuss about deep learning?

 Unless you were living under a rock, you would have come across a lot of media coverage centered around Artificial Intelligence, Machine Learning and Deep Learning over the past decade.
-Companies like Google, Facebook and Tesla have leveraged AI to their advantage:
+Companies like Google, Facebook, and Tesla have leveraged AI to their advantage:

 Tesla autopilot uses Deep Learning to successfully navigate roads